-I moved from Brooklyn to San Juan and one of the dope things about my move is that cannabis is legal in Puerto Rico.
-This recently happened, and was a complete deal-sealer when deciding to move to San Juan.
+I moved from Brooklyn to San Juan, Puerto Rico and one of the dope things about my move is that cannabis is legal in Puerto Rico.
+Cannabis legalization in Puerto Rico recently happened, and was a complete deal-sealer when deciding to move to San Juan.
 I documented my adventure in the video below if you don't want to read.

 WHAT IS LEGAL EXACTLY?

-Cannabis and cannabis products are medicinally available in Puerto Rico and if you have a Cannabis ID, you can buy up to 28 grams a day!
-If you want to buy from one of the dozens of dispensaries, you need a few simple documents.
-There are two ways you can get qualified to enter a dispensary: 1. as a resident or 2. as a tourist.
+Cannabis and cannabis products are medicinally available in Puerto Rico, and if you have a Cannabis ID, you can buy up to 28 grams of cannabis a day!
+If you want to buy from one of the dozens of dispensaries in Puerto Rico, you need a few simple documents.
+There are two ways you can get qualified to enter a PR medical dispensary: 1. as a resident or 2. as a tourist in PR.

 Before you decide which option you want to choose, you have to understand the order of documents and why they matter.

 3. Permit from Dept of Health (Dept De Salud)